paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

   (C) those fisheries other than those described in subparagraphs (A) and (B) in which the greatest incidental take of marine mammals occur; and

-  (D) any other fishery identified under subsection (b)(1)(A)(i) of this section.
+  (D) any other fishery identified under subsection (b)(1)(A)(i).
-  The Secretary may, with the consent of the vessel owner, station an observer on board a vessel engaged in a fishery not identified under subsection (b)(1)(A)(i) of this section.
+  The Secretary may, with the consent of the vessel owner, station an observer on board a vessel engaged in a fishery not identified under subsection (b)(1)(A)(i).

-(4) Information gathered by observers shall be subject to the provisions of subsection (j) of this section.
+(4) Information gathered by observers shall be subject to the provisions of subsection (j).
 Consistent with the requirements of paragraph (1), the Secretary shall, if requested by the Appropriate 11 So in original.
 Probably should not be capitalized.
 Regional Fishery Management Council, or in the case of a State fishery, the State, require observers to collect additional information, including but not limited to the quantities, species, and physical condition of target and non-target fishery resources and, if requested by the Secretary of the Interior, seabirds.

 (5) Notwithstanding the provisions of paragraph (4), the Secretary may decline to require observers to collect information described in such paragraph, if the Secretary finds in writing, following public notice and opportunity for comment, that such information will not contribute to the protection of marine mammals or the understanding of the marine ecosystem, including fishery resources and seabirds.